Department of Philosophy provides students, through a wide variety

 The Department of Philosophy offers a new Minor in Ethics that consists of 5 course units.
 See the curriclum webpage for more details:

-Winner of the 2013 Douglas Anderson Prize in Philosophy is Madison Zebrine! $200
+Winner of the 2015 Douglas Anderson Prize in Philosophy is Monick Perone! $200

-Winner of the 2013 Fredrick McConnell Prize in Moral Philosophy is Katie Miller! $200
+Winner of the 2015 Fredrick McConnell Prize in Moral Philosophy is Zohal Khan! $200

-The Philosophy Club meets every Tuesday in the Rec Room from 11:45 AM-12:45 PM.
+The Philosophy Club meets every Thursday from 11:30 till 1:00 and is held in the Air Products room.
 Any one interested in participating in stimulating philosophical discussions is welcome to join us!

 Carol Moeller, Ph.D.

 Dr. Moeller has the following articles forthcoming: “Minoritized Thought: Open Questions of Latino/a and Latin-American Identities,” American Philosophical Association, Newsletter on Hispanic/Latino Issues in Philosophy, Fall 2009 and “Competing Conceptions of Self and World: Alcoff’s Visible Identities,” American Philosophical Association Newsletter on Hispanic/Latino Issues in Philosophy, forthcoming, Fall 2009.

 Dr. Moeller is currently working on “Knowing Bodies, Embodying Knowledge: Thinking Through Disabilities and Social Justice,” for inclusion in a book edited by Tobin Siebers; and on a manuscript, Learning from Minoritized Thought: Philosophies for Common Good.